 -LANTERN OR FOCUS OF LIGHT, if it has red light better: It can be useful in many occasions of the trip, to light some corner in archaeological zones, to discover by the beach at night the turtles spawning (with the red light, we do not bother them) or for a nocturnal walk by zones of forest, who knows?
 Many mobile devices have flashlight applications, some with red light.

 FIRST AID KIT: for basic cures.
 Carrying the essential tools can get you out of trouble.
-A complete kit would be this: http://www.viajarsano.com/pdf/consejos/botiquin_viaje.pdf
+A complete first aid kit would be this: http://www.viajarsano.com/pdf/consejos/botiquin_viaje.pdf

 -ah, and do not forget the electricity and you APPLICATOR OF PLUGS: http://www.otae.com/enchufes/